 Bat workers and animal rescue staff trained to handle bats for conservation and welfare purposes should:

-- Ensure they have up-to-date rabies vaccination protection* (GPs can obtain more information on the vaccines from the Health Protection Agency, tel 020 8200 6868).
+- Ensure they have up-to-date rabies vaccination protection* (GPs can obtain more information on the vaccines from Public Health England (tel 020 8327 6204).

 - Always wear thick protective gloves when handling bats (call the Bat Helpline if you need our gloves factsheet)

 No. Bats are legally protected, and it is an offence to kill a bat.
 Contain the bat if possible and contact the Bat Helpline on 0345 1300 228 for advice on what to do with it.
 Your bat worker or vet will need to assess the bat.

 Anyone who regularly handles bats (i.e. bat rehabilitators and roost visitors) should be vaccinated against rabies.
 Vaccinations are available free of charge to volunteers (and additionally to those handling bats in a professional capacity in England and Wales).
 For further information on who is entitled to vaccinations and how to obtain them please download the documents below.
 Please pass a copy of the relevat document to your GP.

 For further help and advice about this process please email Helen Miller.